-Since January 1, 2016, numerous states, including Delaware, have enacted legislation effective for tax years beginning on or after January 1, 2016, including changes to apportionment methodologies.
+Since January 1, 2016, numerous states, including Delaware and the District of Columbia, have enacted legislation effective for tax years beginning on or after January 1, 2016, including changes to apportionment methodologies and tax rates.
 The impact of these changes is immaterial.